HarryW217/harry-walker-portfolio-website/README.md

 Would you like to use this website as a basis for your own portfolio?
 Go for it!

-open your terminal and navigate to the directory you would like to keep this project in.
+Open your terminal and navigate to the directory you would like to keep this project in.
 Once you're there, enter the following command:

 ```
 git clone (then paste the repo url here)